jeffpar/pcjs.v1/README.md

 	npm install grunt-cli -g

 Now you can run `grunt` anywhere within the PCjs project to build an updated version.
-If no command-line arguments are specified, `grunt` runs the "default" task defined by [Gruntfile.js](Gruntfile.js); that task runs Google's [Closure Compiler](https://developers.google.com/closure/compiler/) if any of the target files (eg, pcx86.js or pcx86-dbg.js in the [/versions](versions/) directory) are out-of date.
+If no command-line arguments are specified, `grunt` runs the "default" task defined by the project's [Gruntfile](Gruntfile.js); that task runs Google's [Closure Compiler](https://developers.google.com/closure/compiler/) if any of the target files (eg, pcx86.js or pcx86-dbg.js in the [/versions](versions/) directory) are out-of date.

 To ensure consistent compilation results, a copy of the Closure Compiler has been checked into the [/bin](bin/) folder.
 This version of Closure Compiler, in turn, requires Java v7 or later.
 Use the following